 A digital edition of Simon Forman’s & Richard Napier’s medical records 1596–1634

 To read the casebooks, it is important to reconstruct how they were written.
 They are recorded in roughly chronological sequence.
 Clients usually consulted Forman and Napier at home, where they worked from their studies, or sent a question via a third party or as a written message.
-Occasionally the astrologers made house calls.
+Occasionally the astrologers made house calls, especially to their wealthier clients.

 The astrologer usually wrote down the client’s name, age, whether he or she was present or had sent a letter, the moment at which the consultation began or the message arrived, and the question posed.
 This information appears at the top of the consultation, providing a heading for each record.
 Forman adhered fairly rigidly to this formula.
 Napier, who learned astrology from Forman, broke from the system more and more over the years.
 Forman’s system underpins Napier’s entries, but Napier’s records are looser.
-Our guide to reading the texts provides advice on how to interpret the data.
+Our Guide to using the edition provides advice on how to interpret the data, and our Anatomy of a case provides a graphic illustration of how the various sections of an entry appear in the original documents.

 Beneath the chart, the astrologer recorded his judgment.
 It is important to remember that the judgment was primarily based on the stars.
 The astrologer’s conversation with his client, observations of the client’s appearance or demeanour, and prior knowledge of the case may have informed his judgment, but we can only be certain that the astrologer was recording his client’s words when he labelled them as such.
 In some cases, the astrologer also recorded a prediction, remedy, recommended course of action, or payment.

 Details of the clients and questions are recorded in full in this edition.
 Information about the chart, judgment, and other text is noted, but has not been fully edited.
-Our editorial policies explain the editorial work that underpins the transcriptions of the casebooks and the ways in which they can be searched.
+Our editorial policies explain the editorial work that underpins the transcriptions of the casebooks and our guide to searching offers advice on how to interrogate them.